Sometimes, you need more coverage without adding weight, and that’s what a trench coat delivers.

 Without the belt, some might call this trench coat a duster.
 Either way, a blend of merino and Cordura nylon adds more substance, while a water-repellent finish and removable lining prepare you for rain and colder days.

 We’ve reached the point where everything is oversized – even the coats we wear.
-This roomy style with a belt and double-breasted front falls past the knees for a look that’s best described as peak effortlessness.
+This roomy single-breasted style front falls past the knees for a look that’s best described as peak effortlessness.

 Subtle windowpane checks add a grid-like print to the front of this three-in-one non-belted trench featuring a cotton/nylon exterior, straight mid-length silhouette, and quilted liner vest.